-For example feeling nervous about having sex after a bad experience or because of a previous episode of impotence and feeling self-conscious that you can't enjoy sex, or thinking that your partner is reacting negatively to you.
+For example, feeling nervous about having sex after a bad experience or because of a previous episode of impotence and feeling self-conscious that you can't enjoy sex, or thinking that your partner is reacting negatively to you.

 Erectile dysfunction happens to about one in ten men.

-Statistics: Erectile Dysfunction
+Erectile Dysfunction Facts and Statistics

-- Failure to achieve an erection less than 20% of the time is not unusual and treatment is rarely needed.
+- Failure to achieve an erection less than 20% of the time is not unusual, and treatment is rarely needed.

 - Failure to achieve an erection more than 50% of the time generally indicates there is a problem requiring treatment.

 - According to the National Institutes of Health, erectile dysfunction affects as many as 30 million men in the United States.

 - According to the National Institutes of Health, approximately 5% of 40-year-old men and between 15% and 25% of 65-year-old men experience ED on a long-term basis.

 - About 4 percent of men in their 50s experience a total inability to have an erection; for men in their 60s, that rate jumps to 17 percent, and to 47 percent for men older than 75.